 Our Team Doesn’t Have the Skills to Operate It

 Operating and maintaining playbooks in a SOAR tool traditionally required knowledge of Python scripting.
 However, D3’s next-generation SOAR platform has eliminated that need through its codeless playbooks and integrations.
-D3 currently supports over 500 out-of-the-box integrations with security vendors, enabling analysts to conduct complex operations quickly in a drag-and-drop fashion.
+D3 currently supports unlimited out-of-the-box integrations with security vendors, enabling analysts to conduct complex operations quickly in a drag-and-drop fashion.

 We Already Have a SIEM, so We Don’t Need SOAR